Car hire comparison made easy

-Rentalcargroup offers a price comparison of all car rental companies in TORONTO.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in TORONTO.
+Rentalcargroup offers a price comparison of all car rental companies in Toronto, Canada.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Toronto, Canada.

 The best times to visit for the weather are late spring/early summer or early fall, with comfortably cool nights and less crowds.
 Mid-summer is the peak tourist season, but visitors will find that Toronto's vibrancy extends throughout the winter with outdoor ice rinks and bundled up clubgoers.
 Air conditioning and heating are standard in Toronto's public buildings.